 The line below the copyright information asks you the name of the file you want to use or create.
-It is followed by alist of all files stored on the diskette.
+It is followed by a list of all files stored on the diskette.
 These files are the sample files for use in the Practice Sessions.

-The instructions at the bottom of the screen tell you to type the file's name and press ENTER or to press BREAK to exit the program.
-To create a file, type any name you choose. you can use up to eight charcaters for the filename.
-Once you type the filename, press ENTER.
-(You do not have to press ENTER if your filename contains eight characters.)
+The instructions at the bottom of the screen tell you to type the file's name and press (ENTER) or to press (BREAK) to exit the program.
+To create a file, type any name you choose.
+You can use up to eight characters for the filename.
+Description marks, or blank spaces in the name.
+Once you type the filename, press (ENTER).
+(You do not have to press (ENTER) if your filename contains eight characters.)